loganobrion9-spec/Portfolio/README.md

 # Logan O'Brion - Portfolio
-Welcome to my portfolio.
+Welcome to my portfolio!
 I'm a student studying forestry and GIS at the University of Montana.
-I hope to utilize these skills studying and analyzing our world's natural resources.
+I hope to utilize these skills studying, analyzing, and sustainably managing our world's natural resources.

 ### Mapping a Timber Cruise
 A timber cruise designed and completed for a forest mensuration final project.